ikomachi226/mysql-heatwave-workshop_jp/Lab1/README.md

 ![](./images/HW3_vcn.png)

 ### **Step 1.5:**
- Now you need to complete some infromation and set the configuration for the VCN.
+ Now you need to complete some information and set the configuration for the VCN.
 In the _**VCN NAME**_ field enter the value _**analytics_vcn_test**_ (or any name at your convenience), and make sure that the selected compartment is the right one.
 Leave all the rest as per default.
 Click next.

 ![](./images/HW4_vcn.png)